Egyptian Premier League: Normalcy, then Disaster (2002–2013)

-Between 2004 and 2011, Al Ahly won every edition of the Egyptian Premier League, occasianally being challenged by Zamalek or Ismaily.
+Between 2004 and 2011, Al Ahly won every edition of the Egyptian Premier League, occasionally being challenged by Zamalek or Ismaily.
 They also continued to dominate the CAF Champions League, becoming the most successful team in the competition.

-The league was one of the strongest and best-attended in Africa, ranking near the top of the CAF 5-Year Ranking since its inception.
-In 2011, another revolution began, part of the Arab Spring, which eventually resulting in the overthrow of Hosni Mubarak.
+The league was one of the strongest and best-attended in Africa, ranking near the top of the CAF 5-year ranking since its inception.
+In 2011, another revolution began, part of the Arab Spring, which eventually resulted in the overthrow of Hosni Mubarak.
 Football featured heavily in the popular uprising, as ultras from clubs such as Al Ahly took part in the revolution.

 Port Said Stadium Disaster

 On 1 February 2012, a riot began at Port Said Stadium at a match between Al Masry and Al Ahly.
 Fans of Al Masry had brought weapons and stormed the field after their team won the match.
 These fans then charged Al Ahly fans, who could not flee because the gates behind them were locked.
 74 people, mostly fans of Al Ahly, died of stab wounds, concussions, and suffocation.
 Over 500 people were injured.
 In the days after the riot, the police response was questioned—they appeared to do little to protect Al Ahly fans.
 It was widely speculated that the police themselves had incited the riot, perhaps as revenge for the role of Al Ahly ultras in the overthrow of Hosni Mubarak the previous year.

 The violence and resulting trial tore Egypt apart for weeks.
 The season was cancelled, with Haras El Hodoud at the top of the table and possibly heading for a surprise victory.
 Fans were to be barred from entering matches for years afterwards, but the Egyptian Premier League attempted to get back on its feet the next season.